 Effect: The failure to properly record equipment purchases in a detailed equipment roster prevents officials from effectively monitoring the relief association's equipment purchases.
-In addition, the failure to maintain a detailed equipment roster and perform an annual physical inventory of equipment prevents adequate accountability for, and safeguarding of, relief association equipment.
+In addition, the failure to maintain a detailed equipment roster and to document the performance of an annual physical inventory of equipment prevents adequate accountability for, and safeguarding of, relief association equipment.